Poverty in South Korea: Remembering a Forgotten Generation

-In 2012, speakers and screens worldwide played “Gangnam Style,” a song that illustrated the life of the city that contains 7 percent of South Korea’s GDP in an area of 15 square miles.
-The hit surpassed 2 billion views on YouTube, but the opulence within the video is in no way representative of the true poverty in South Korea.
+In 2012, speakers and screens worldwide played “Gangnam Style,” a song that illustrated the life of the city that contains seven percent of South Korea’s GDP in an area of 15 square miles.
+The hit surpassed two billion views on YouTube, but the opulence within the video is in no way representative of the true poverty in South Korea.

 Every Thursday, seniors line up for hours outside churches to receive the equivalent to 50 cents and a juice box or a banana.
 Organizers of this short-term relief program for poverty in South Korea report 300 to 500 seniors at each church every week.